gkmngrgn/hugo-alageek-theme/README.md

 ## Features

-* Possibility to have sections with a header and a list of articles.
-* Possibility to have single pages.
-* Possibility to add a Twitter, Mastodon, Facebook, 500px, GitHub, GitLab, Flattr, and Linkedin accounts to the footer.
+* Social media links on the footer:
+    - 500px
+    - Facebook
+    - Flattr
+    - GitHub
+    - GitLab
+    - Linkedin
+    - Mastodon
+    - Twitter
 * Homepage with latest and best posts.
+* Single pages, sections with a header and a list of articles
-* Syntax highlighting with `hightlightjs`.
+* Syntax highlighting with `hightlightjs`
-* Progressive images.
+* Progressive images
-* Twitter cards support.
+* Twitter cards support
-* LaTeX support with MathJax.
+* LaTeX support with MathJax
-* Possibility to add extra scripts with `footer_extra.html`.
+* Possibility to add extra scripts with `footer_extra.html`
-* Disqus support.
+* Disqus support
-* Dark-mode support.
+* Dark-mode support
+* High accessibility score

 ## Supported Languages